Optimal and computationally tractable lower bounds for logistic log-likelihoods: Abstract

 \section{Abstract}

 \fontsize{11}{12}\selectfont The logit transform is arguably the most widely-employed link function beyond linear~settings.
-This transformation routinely appears in regression models for binary data and provides,~either explicitly or implicitly, a core building-block within state-of-the-art methodologies for~both~classification and~regression.
-Its widespread use, combined with the lack~of~analytical solutions for the optimization of~general~losses involving the logit transform,~still~motivates active research in computational statistics.
-Among the~directions explored, a central one has focused on the~design of tangent lower~bounds for logistic~log-likelihoods that can~be tractably optimized,~while~providing a~tight~approximation~of~these log-likelihoods.
-Although progress along these lines has led~to the development of effective minorize-maximize (\textsc{mm}) algorithms for point estimation and coordinate ascent variational inference schemes for approximate~Bayesian inference under several logit models, the overarching focus in the literature has been on tangent quadratic minorizers.
+This transformation routinely appears in regression models for binary data and provides a central building-block in popular methods for both classification and regression.~Its widespread~use,~combined with the lack of analytical solutions for the optimization of objective functions involving~the logit transform, still motivates active research in computational statistics.
+Among the directions explored, a central one has focused on the design of tangent lower bounds for logistic log-likelihoods that can be tractably optimized, while providing a tight approximation of these log-likelihoods.
+This has led~to the development of effective minorize-maximize (\textsc{mm}) algorithms~for point estimation, and variational schemes for approximate~Bayesian inference~under~several~logit models.
+However, the overarching focus has been on tangent quadratic minorizers.
 In fact, it is still unclear whether tangent lower bounds sharper than quadratic ones can be derived without undermining the tractability of the resulting minorizer.
-This article~addresses~such~a~challenging question through the design and study of a novel piece-wise quadratic lower bound that uniformly improves any tangent quadratic minorizer, including the sharpest ones, while~admitting~a~direct interpretation~in~terms of the classical generalized lasso problem.
-As illustrated in a ridge logistic regression, this unique connection facilitates more effective implementations than those provided by available piece-wise bounds, while improving the convergence speed of quadratic~ones. \\ \textbf{Keywords:} Logit link, Minorize-Maximize; Piece-wise Quadratic Bounds; Tangent Minorizer
+This article~addresses~such~a~question through the design and study of a novel piece-wise quadratic lower bound that uniformly improves any tangent quadratic minorizer, including the sharpest ones, while~admitting~a~direct interpretation in terms of the classical generalized lasso problem.
+As illustrated in realistic empirical studies, such a sharper bound not only improves the speed of convergence of common \textsc{mm} schemes for penalized maximum likelihood estimation, but also yields tractable variational Bayes (\textsc{vb}) approximations with higher accuracy relative to those obtained under popular quadratic bounds employed in \textsc{vb}. \\ \textbf{Keywords:} Logit link, Minorize-Maximize; Piece-wise Quadratic Bounds; Tangent Minorizer; Variational Bayes

 \fontsize{12}{15}\selectfont